WARP-LAB/manage-htaccess/README.md

 ```

-Example HTML/PHP file assumed to be at abc.
+Example HTML/PHP file assumed to be at `abc`.
 In this configuration `public/site.js` will be found both on static deploy as well as hotreloading webpack-dev-server based on wether content of `MYAWESOMETAG` is disabled/enabled in `.htaccess`.

 ```
 <!DOCTYPE HTML>